geza3D/UMass-CTF-2024-Write-ups/readme.md

 *"I picked up another signal coming from a Bikini Bottom computer, but this time it is full of noise, it's spectrum is all spreadout.
 Can you help me demodulate it?
 (There is no audio in this file.
 The signal contains an english sentence repeated several times, modulated somehow onto the carrier.
 Enter the key as UMASS{\<some_sentence_here\>}, where everything between the angle brackets has been replaced with the lowercase version of the sentence that was transmitted.
 Example if Hello_there was transmitted the key would be UMASS{hello_there}).
 Hint: This is a very noisy signal.
 Autocorrelation might be useful here"*

-### My approaches
+### Initial Approaches

-This was it.
-The final challenge of radio signal cracking.
-With no solves even on the second day of the competition, I was not really sure if I'd be able to make it.
+This is it.
+Our final challenge of radio signal cracking.
+With no solves even on the second day of the competition, I was not sure if I'd be able to make it.

-So my first idea with this one was not to plot it with Audacity, since as the description said, it was full of noise.
-I needed a way to get rid of the noise.
+So, my first idea with this one was not to plot it with Audacity, since as the description said, it was full of noise.
+We need a way to get rid of the noise.

-So I began by looking at the length of the data: 447 640.
+So, let's take a look at the length of the data: 447 640.
 My idea was that if this wave contained a repeating sentence, then it must be repeating in it a whole number of times.
-So I went ahead and factorized 447 640.
-This number has a lot of factors, so I won't be listing them here.
-I was looking for a factor that would be a potential length of a sentence.
-So I settled on 248 (later turned out that it wasn't the correct length).
-31 was also a factor, but we will return to it later.
+After factorizing this number, I wrongly settled on the factor 248.
+The other notable factor was 31, which we will later see will play a major role in decoding the signal.

-Now, my idea to get rid of the noise was to average out the signal, by splitting up my data into 248 long arrays, and taking their average by index (for example: A = [2, 3, 4]; B = [3, 1, 5]; C = [1, 5, 2] and D will contain the averages by index.
-What this means is that we calculate the elements of D like this: D[i] := (A[i] + B[i] + C[i]) / 3) = AVG(A[i], B[i], C[i]).
+Now, the my way of getting rid of the noise was to split up my data into 248 long arrays, and take their average by index (Let me explain what I mean by this: let's take an example: A = [2, 3, 4]; B = [3, 1, 5]; C = [1, 5, 2] and D will contain the averages by index.
+What this means is that we calculate the elements of D like this: D[i] := (A[i] + B[i] + C[i]) / 3 = AVG(A[i], B[i], C[i]), so for example D[1] = 2).
 This idea came from how some of my teammates have solved the **Stop the voices** challenge.
-They took the average of all the noisy images, to obtain an image with the flag readable on it.
+That challenge had one image that was made unreadable by some added noise.
+There were many of these noisy images all with different noises, and they needed a way to extract the flag from them.
+Their approach was to average out all the noisy images to remove the noise and make the flag readable again.

-So I wrote the code for that, I plotted my result out, to see what I've gotten:
+I wrote the code for that, and used matplotlib to plot my result out.
+Let's look at this plot:

 ![An image of what I thought was yellow5-maxxing.wav's data points cleared up](yellow5-maxxing-wrong-approach1.png)

-Now, I was looking into way of decoding this, on which I kind of gave up first.
-So I went ahead and tried multiples of this.
+I was looking into way of decoding this.
+If we look at it, it looks a bit artificial.
+But other than that, there is nothing repeating in it.
+Consequently, I went ahead and tried multiples of this.
 This is what I've gotten when I took 2480 as the length:

 ![An image of what I thought was yellow5-maxxing.wav's data points cleared up](yellow5-maxxing-wrong-approach2.png)

-I said: "Hey!
-That looks like a pattern!"
-I saw that the values between these separator lines were changing, so I thought that was the way the message was encoded (And also because I watched a bunch of youtube videos about radio waves and the ways they were used to send message with, I concluded that this looked like an A.M. ([Amplitude Modulation](https://en.wikipedia.org/wiki/Amplitude_modulation)) signal).
-But this ended up being a dead end again.
+This looks more like a pattern.
+The values between these separator lines are changing, so I quickly jumped to the conclusion that this was the way the message was encoded (And also based on my research it was kind resembling an A.M. signal ([Amplitude Modulation](https://en.wikipedia.org/wiki/Amplitude_modulation))).
+But this was a dead end again.

+### The Solution

-Now I went after the hint that was given with the challenge: Autocorrelation.
-I had no clue what that was.
-I googled it, I watched youtube videos, I spent some time researching it.
-I've managed to understand what it did on a basic level.
-So this is how I understood it: It takes the signal, then starts shifting (lagging) it with different numbers, and then checking how similar it is to its shifted version.
-1 means that it's 100% similar, 0 means that it's not similar at all, and -1 means that the signal is the same but inverted.
-The values can obviously be between these points, showing different levels of similarity.
+Now there was one other thing I forgot to investigate: the hint, which was to use Autocorrelation.
+If you don't know what this is, don't worry, I didn't either.
+After researching it for a few hours I've managed to understand what it was on a basic level.
+So let me explain how I understood it: It takes the signal, then starts shifting (lagging) it with different numbers, and then it checks how similar it is to its unshifted version.
+1 means that it's 100% similar, 0 means that it's not similar at all, and -1 means that the signal is the same, but it's mirrored on the x-axis.
+The values can also be between these points, showing different levels of similarity.

-I went ahead and started searching for a python module that can do this function.
-I ended up finding a module that had a function which would plot this autocorrelation out for me.
+I found a python module that had a function which would plot this autocorrelation out.
 The issue was that it was taking forever to calculate so I just took a shorter segment of the signal with lags ranging from 0 to its length.
-First I saw that it was getting a high similarity value at 248 which I thought meant that it was actually my first plot that showed me the cleared up wave.
-But after still failing to find a way to decode that, I've realized that I may be looking at a too small of a picture, so I took a bigger segment out and I've gotten this plot:
+I started with small values.
+First, I saw that it was getting a high similarity value at 248, but I after revisiting that approach, it still yielded no results.
+I started going for bigger values.
+Here you can see the plot I've managed to generate:

 ![An image of yellow5-maxxing.wav's autocorrelation](yellow5-maxxing-autocorrelation.png)

-I suddenly realized that it was actually repeating after every 11160 data points, instead of what I initially thought.
-So I went back to my averaging code, changed the size to this new number, then I started trying to figure out, what was encoded into the averaged version of this one.
+It's easy to see that it's repeating after every 11160 data points instead of what I initially assumed.
+So I changed my averaging code to use this new length.
+This array of values I had now was the actually message.

-I first tried the same approach I used to solve **Red40 Maxxing**.
-I've gotten random characters again, but I saw something, that made me a bit excited.
-It looked like those random characters were actually repeating.
-Since looking at those almost completely random ascii characters was really unviable, I just wrote them out as unsigned 8-bit integers instead.
-I was really excited when I noticed these numbers repeating:
+It's always intuitive to first try the same approaches as before.
+The **Red40 Maxxing** approach seemed to be a dead end at first since it was printing out almost random characters, but it turned out that those random characters were actually repeating.
+Since looking at those almost completely random ascii characters was unviable, I just printed them out as unsigned 8-bit integers, instead.
+Let's look at what those values were after I added enters before the repeating parts:

 ![An image of yellow5-maxxing.wav's cleared up wave converted into integers and printed out](yellow5-maxxing-cleared-values.png)

-I went: "Okay, this looks exactly like the last exercise, so I will just take the binary array of this, and run my unique finding script on it."
-I guessed the length of the values as 31, not realizing that it was only when they were converted to 8-bit unsigned integers when they looked like this.
-But my mistake became my luck, because it ended up being the length of the repeating binary sequences too<sup>1</sup>.
+It looked like it was like **Yellow6 Maxxing** in the sense that different types of lines can be seen.
+I used my unique pattern finding code again.
+I guessed the length of the values as 31 (which was also a factor of the whole length of the data), not realizing that it was only the length of the repeating code when they were converted to 8-bit unsigned integers.
+But it ended up being a good guess because it was also the length of the repeating binary sequences<sup>1</sup>.
 This time there were 2 unique sequences.
 I made the first one represent 1 and the second one represent 0.

-### The solution

 So, I ended up with this code: